 Experience Whales, Bears and Totems.
-This 4 day, 3 night eco tour explores the whales and wildlife of northern Vancouver Island, the Broughton Archipelago and beyond.
+This 4 day, 3 night eco tour explores the whales and wildlife of northern Vancouver Island, the Broughton Archipelago and the Great Bear Rainforest.
 Witness and photograph two species of Orcas, Humpback Whales, Pacific White-sided Dolphins, Black Bears, Grizzly Bears, Sea Lions, Sea Otters, Marine Birds, Totems and First Nations history.

 Enjoy comfortable accommodations and sumptuous west coast meals for you and your family on our multi-day tours.
 The Broughton Archipelago, Blackfish Sound and Johnstone Strait are one of the most diverse marine ecosystems in the world teeming with life.
 You will have the opportunities to view, experience and photograph the complete ecosystem.
 There are few places left in the world were you can witness the smallest marine invertebrates to some of the largest mammals in the world all in the same day.
 This is a place where you feel and see the connectivity of the whole marine ecosystem.
 An area where one can experience the connections between the Orcas, Bears, Humpbacks, Dolphins, Sea Lions, Eagles, Rivers and the Coastal Temperate Rainforest.

 Our tours are offered during the best viewing months of the year for Resident Killer Whales, Bigg’s Killer Whales, Humpback Whales, Bears, Pacific White Sided Dolphins, Bald Eagles and Sea Lions.
-Our guests will explore and photograph the wildlife and scenery of the Broughton Archipelago from the safety of our coast guard approved vessel that has been specially designed for comfortable wildlife viewing and photography.
+Our guests will explore and photograph the wildlife and scenery of the Great Bear Rainforest and the Broughton Archipelago from the safety of our coast guard approved vessel that has been specially designed for comfortable wildlife viewing and photography.
 Enjoy a small tour group size with a maximum of only 8 guests onboard.

 Alert Bay is an island community rich in First Nations culture.
 The ‘Namgis First Nations Burial Ground is near the centre of the Village and the world tallest totem pole stands 173 feet next to the Big House.
 The U’Mista Cultural Centre houses a remarkable collection of historical artifacts depicting the Potlatch Ceremony of the Kwakw a k a ‘wakw people as well their historic and contemporary artwork.
 We will visit the U’mista Cultural Centre in Alert Bay to learn and explore the rich First Nations cultural heritage of the Kwakwa̱ka̱ʼwakw people.